achsaf6/Quizleap/README.md

 Welcome to the **Harry Potter LLM Quiz Generator**, a React-based web app that uses OpenAI's models to create custom multiple-choice quizzes based on the Harry Potter universe.
 Whether you're a die-hard fan or a curious learner, this app brings magical fun to your quiz sessions!

+You can view the deployed version at https://main.d1wrf5x9h359m1.amplifyapp.com/
 ---

 ## Features